anotherAsad/AdvancedVLSIdesign/README.md

 <h3>Filter Quantization</h3>

-The absolute maximum value for filter coefficients (the top of the sinc function, i.e. the value in the middle) was **0.2069**.
+The absolute maximum value for filter coefficients (the top of the $sinc$ function, i.e. the value in the middle) was **0.2069**.
 Considering this, a fixed-point representation format of signed $Q1.15$ was chosen.
 This means that the coefficients will be stored in 16-bit numbers.
 1 bit will be used to represent the sign, and 15 bits will be used to represent the fractional part.

 The post quantization frequency response is given in the following figure:

 ![graph](./Pictures/MATLAB/freqz.PNG)

 The top figure shows the magnitude response, while the bottom figure shows the phase response.
-The *blue* traces represent the original/un-quantized filter response, wheras the *orange* trace shows the post quantization response.
-As can be seen, quantization impacts the stop-band: the response is not longer perfectly equiripple, and the stop-band attenuation is no more below the stipulated 80 dB - it now goes only as low as around 74 dB.
+The *blue* traces represent the original/un-quantized filter response, whereas the *orange* trace shows the post quantization response.
+As can be seen, quantization impacts the stop-band: the response is no longer perfectly equiripple, and the stop-band attenuation is no more below the stipulated 80 dB - it now goes only as low as around 74 dB.

 <h4></h4>